 8. Dissolution Porosity

 Dissolution porosity results from the removal of certain minerals or substances from a rock, leaving behind void spaces.
-This process, common in limestone, creates voids known as dissolution porosity, playing a role in forming features like caves and sinkholes in karst landscapes.
+This process, common in limestone, creates voids known as dissolution permeability, playing a role in forming features like caves and sinkholes in karst landscapes.

 9. Moldic Porosity